 - 1. Students must submit a signed enrollment application. - 2.
 Students must attest to having: a) successfully graduated from a state-recognized high school; or, b) earned a GED.
 Students who have completed 30 semester hours or more from a college accredited by an accrediting body recognized by the U.S. Department of Education may submit official college transcript/s to meet this high school completion policy.
-Degree courses with grades below "C" (2.0) will not be counted toward this requirement. - International or homeschooled students must provide a letter of substantial equivalency or GED transcript.
+Degree courses with grades below "C" (2.0) will not be counted toward this requirement.

+International or homeschooled students must provide a letter of substantial equivalency or GED transcript.
 The letter of substantial equivalency is an appropriately authenticated program completion document issued by a governmental authority or school supervisor that attests to the successful completion of a program considered to be equivalent to an accredited high school diploma.
-See also item 5 in the Admissions Requirements. - Without the letter of substantial equivalency or a GED, students can still be considered for admission providing they sign a waiver provided by the school and show ability to benefit from the program's instruction in the first 12 semester hours completed at U.S. Career Institute. - Students must be able to read and write in English.
-Applicants whose native language is not English must meet one of the following requirements: - a) a minimum score of 500 on the paper-based Test of English as a Foreign Language (TOEFL), or 61 on the internet-based TOEFL exam (iBT), or its equivalent as administered by ETS.
-Test information can be obtained online at www.toefl.org or by calling 877.863.3546; - b) a minimum score of 6.0 on the International English Language Test (IELT); - c) a minimum score of 44 on the Pearson Test of English Academic (PTE Academic); - d) a minimum grade of Level 3 on the ACT COMPASS English as a Second Language Placement Test; - e) a minimum grade of Pre-1 on the Eiken English Proficiency Exam; - f) a transcript indicating completion of at least 30 semester credit hours with an average grade of "C" or higher at an institution accredited by an agency recognized by the United States Secretary of Education and/or the Council for Higher Education Accreditation (CHEA), or accepted foreign equivalent that is listed in the International Handbook of Universities where the language of instruction was English. - g) College Board Accuplacer ESL Exam Series: ESL Language Use: Score of 85 ESL Listening: Score of 80 ESL Reading: Score of 85 ESL Sentence Meaning: Score of 90 ESL Writeplacer: Score of 4 Comprehensive Score for all exams of 350; or

-- h) a minimum B-2 English proficiency level identified within the Common European Framework of Reference (CEFR) standards and assessed through various ESOL examinations, including the University of Cambridge. - i) a high school diploma completed at an appropriately accredited/recognized high school (where the medium of instruction is English). - 4.
+See also item 5 in the Admissions Requirements.

+Without the letter of substantial equivalency or a GED, students can still be considered for admission providing they sign a waiver provided by the school and show ability to benefit from the program's instruction in the first 12 semester hours completed at U.S. Career Institute.

+- Students must be able to read and write in English.
+Applicants whose native language is not English must meet one of the following requirements: - a) A minimum total score of 57 on the paper delivered Test of English as a Foreign Language (TOEFL PBT), or 61 on the Internet Based Test (iBT); - b) 6.0 on the International English Language Test (IELTS); - c) 44 on the Pearson Test of English Academic Score Report; - d) 95 on the Duolingo English Test; - e) 53 on the 4-skill Michigan English Test (MET); - f) 650/LP on the Michigan Examination for the Certificate of Competency in English (ECCE); - g) 650/LP on the Michigan Examination for the Certificate of Proficiency in English (ECPE); or - h) a high school diploma completed at an appropriately accredited/recognized high school (where the medium of instruction is English). - 4.
 Transcripts not in English must be evaluated by an appropriate third party and translated into English or a trained transcript evaluator fluent in the language on the transcript.
 In this case, the evaluator must have expertise in the educational practices of the country of origin and include an English translation of the review.
 To meet this requirement, U.S. Career Institute suggests you contact World Educational Services, 800.937.3895 or www.wes.org.
-The student is responsible for any fees related to any requirement listed in items 3 and 4 of the Admission Requirements. - 5.
-As an equal opportunity institution, U.S. Career Institute offers admission to anyone who meets the admission requirements and can benefit from the training without regard to race, religion, gender, age, color, national origin, physical disability or place of residence.
+The student is responsible for any fees related to any requirement listed in items 3 and 4 of the Admission Requirements.

+5. As an equal opportunity institution, U.S. Career Institute offers admission to anyone who meets the admission requirements and can benefit from the training without regard to race, religion, gender, age, color, national origin, physical disability or place of residence.